buildingSMART/Sample-Test-Files/IFC 4.3/Road_1/readme.md

 Automatically generated IFC file from a corresponding test file in Civil 3D.

 Converting the data given by the API of Civil into the IFC schema.
 Exports a corridor containing two different crosssections.

-/* Info der Querschnitte noch einfügen*/
+The Road builds up on the Alignment corresponding to UT_Alignment_3.

+Information for the Pavment of the Corridor:

+Cross Section 1:
+	- width 2.00[m]
+	- slope -3,00 [%]

+Cross Section 2:
+	- width 3.60 [m]
+	- slope -2.00 [%]

 ### Prerequisites